 As if she were Plato defending his vertical ethical geometry, Vinnie had already warned Peter about the tragedy of allowing verticality to twist when the shadow is about to engulf you.
-She also wants happiness; she wants to get married; she wants a house with a garden and trees because "I love everything that grows simply - up towards the sun - everything that's straight and strong!
-I hate what's warped and twists and eats into itself and dies for a lifetime in shadow" (2.1043).
+She also wants happiness; she wants to get married; she wants a house with a garden and trees because "I love everything that grows simply-up towards the sun-everything that's straight and strong!
+I hate what's warped and twists and eats into itself and dies for a lifetime in shadow" (II, 1043).

 The shadow is for the feeble and the fallen, for the prisoners who lack the instinct to escape.
 Vinnie now suspects that Orin's tale about her emergence into the light of the Blessed Isles from the shadows of New England has offended Peter's sense of purity, and she asks him, to no avail, to embrace another form of purity, the purity that is innocent of the darkness of sin and proclaims the beauty of any sort of love: "Can't you be strong, Peter?
 Can't you be simple and pure?
 Can't you forget sin and see that all love is beautiful?".
-She begs him for "a little while of happiness - in spite of all the dead!
+She begs him for "a little while of happiness-in spite of all the dead!
 I've earned it!...
-I want a moment of joy - of love - to make up for what's coming!"
-(2.1051 f.), but the house-tomb-cave awaits her; and her dead, without scruples, demand the human sacrifice they consider to be their right, the sacrifice of Lavinia Mannon.
+I want a moment of joy-of love-to make up for what's coming!"
+(II, 1051-52), but the house-tomb-cave awaits her; and her dead, without scruples, demand the human sacrifice they consider to be their right, the sacrifice of Lavinia Mannon.

 However, Peter is protected by the unbreachable walls of an ethical code he has never felt the need to abandon; thus, his conversion to sinless love is impossible.
 In fact, he wants to condemn it.
 Plato designed a vertical ethical geometry, exhorting us to emerge from the cave, to ascend towards the luminous Idea.
-I sincerely believe that the Platonic icon underlies the entire text of Mourning Becomes Electra, but only the icon, because the inescapable fate of O'Neill's tragic heroine, consistent with his tragic view of human life is to descend and remain once again in the feeble light of man described by Orin, to return to the shadow or darkness that is an essential part of her.
-And, therefore, finally convinced that there will be neither garden nor trees, that the sun will hide itself and that she will never be able to grow strong and straight towards the sun, Vinnie decides to smooth the road for Peter, to embrace her punishment, and to voluntarily turn towards the dark abyss:
+I sincerely believe that the Platonic icon underlies the entire text of Mourning Becomes

-78 For a concise review of the attitudes towards God of the characters in O'Neill's plays, see for example: Dubost 1997, 186-95.
+79For a concise review of the attitudes towards God of the characters in O'Neill's plays, see for example: Dubost 1997, pp. 186-195.

-79 In whom, a change or regression is clearly seen: (Stage direction): "The three days that have intervened have effected a remarkable change in her.
+80In whom, a change or regression is clearly seen: (Stage direction): "The three days that have intervened have effected a remarkable change in her.
 Her body, dressed in deep mourning, again appears flat-chested and thin.
-The Mannon mask-semblance of her face appears intensified now... emotionless expression" (2.1046).
+The Mannon mask-semblance of her face appears intensified now... emotionless expression" (II, 1046).